Kinase Inhibitors: Janus Kinase Inhibitors and Bruton’s Tyrosine Kinase Inhibitors

 Clinical Data for COVID-19

-Data regarding ibrutinib are limited to those from an uncontrolled, retrospective case series of six patients with COVID-19 who were receiving the drug for a condition other than COVID-19.24 Evaluation of the data for any clinical benefit is limited by the series’ small sample size and lack of a control group.
+Data regarding ibrutinib are limited to those from an uncontrolled, retrospective case series of 6 patients with COVID-19 who received the drug for a condition other than COVID-19.28 The small sample size and lack of a control group limit evaluation of the data to discern any clinical benefit.

-Zanubrutinib is a second-generation, oral BTK inhibitor that is FDA approved to treat mantle cell lymphoma.25 It has been shown to have fewer toxicities than first-generation BTK inhibitors (e.g., ibrutinib) because of less off-target activity for other kinases.26 Zanubrutinib is proposed to benefit patients with COVID-19 by modulating signaling that promotes inflammation.
+Zanubrutinib is a second-generation, oral BTK inhibitor that is FDA approved to treat mantle cell lymphoma.29 It has been shown to have fewer toxicities than first-generation BTK inhibitors (e.g., ibrutinib) because it has less off-target activity for other kinases.30 Zanubrutinib is proposed to benefit patients with COVID-19 by modulating signaling that promotes inflammation.

 Clinical Data for COVID-19